Religion Major (REL)

 • Demonstrate core content knowledge in the fields of biblical studies, Christian theology, and Christian ministry.

-• Demonstrate core knowledge in the fields of world religion or of cultural-historical studies in religion.
+• Demonstrate core knowledge in the field of world religions or cultural-historical studies in religion.

 • Develop critical analysis skills in religious studies.

-Through the core courses, the department additionally seeks to introduce students to the varieties of religious expression.
-Majors and minors in the department have the opportunity to gain experience in ministry through courses and an optional supervised internship.
+Through the core courses, the department additionally seeks to introduce all students to the varieties of religious expression and critical reflection upon religious belief and practice.
+Both majors and minors in the department have the opportunity to gain experience in ministry through courses and an optional supervised internship.

 DEGREE TYPE: BACHELOR OF ARTS (BA)